tmaybe/dev.socrata.com/consumers/examples/R Forecasting with RSocrata.md

 ![forecast](https://cloud.githubusercontent.com/assets/8115246/6975316/ae494252-d94f-11e4-8059-7aaf34d99c07.png)

 You can also export your predicted values as a .csv file so that you can perform further analysis upon them.

+There you have it.
+You have now taken a dataset and loaded it into R and began to forecast values based on the data.